intel-analytics/ipex-llm/python/orca/example/learn/pytorch/brainMRI/README.md

 ```

 ## Prepare the dataset
-You can download the dataset [here](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation).
+You can download the dataset [here](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/download).

 ```
+# You can download the dataset to your project path.
 unzip archive.zip
-mv kaggle_3m the/example/path

 # if you use yarn-client, the dataset should be sent to the excutors.
 # So we need zip the dataset as `.zip` file, then the program will send it to all excutors automatically.